NCPS | Responding to ethical dilemmas - a quick guide!

 4) Justice

 Practitioners are aware of their own judgements based on their own experiences and need to take precautions (supervision) to provide a service that is not restricted by their own prejudice and limitations of experience.
-This also means showing respect for diversity of persons, without prejudice to colour, race, belief, gender, sexuality, social context, and mental and physical abilities.
+This also means showing respect for the diversity of persons, without prejudice to colour, race, belief, gender, sexuality, social context, and mental and physical abilities.

 5) Integrity and self-responsibility

 Practitioners work to be as honest, truthful and accurate as possible.
 They are also responsible for looking after their own needs and health.
-So, a practitioner will only commit to a practice that they can offer being aware of own expertise, training, health and wellbeing and let the client know if anything changes.
+So, a practitioner will only commit to a practice that they can offer being aware of their own expertise, training, health and wellbeing and let the client know if anything changes.

 These principles cannot (and do not) always exist side by side.
-E.g. being trustworthy (fidelity) and offering confidentiality may conflict with duty to keep a client safe from harm (non-maleficence).
+E.g. being trustworthy (fidelity) and offering confidentiality may conflict with the duty to keep a client safe from harm (non-maleficence).

 It is important to consider how to manage a situation when these principles compete with one another.

-Working ethically does not also mean sticking rigidly to the rules and regulations of a professional organisation but it does mean working with a Code of Ethics that supports us and enables us to be professional, considered and responsible for the way we work whilst always consider the moral principles that guide our role as a Therapist.
+Working ethically does not also mean sticking rigidly to the rules and regulations of a professional organisation but it does mean working with a Code of Ethics that supports us and enables us to be professional, considered and responsible for the way we work whilst always considering the moral principles that guide our role as a Therapist.

 When faced with an ethical dilemma, it can be helpful to use a practical, systematic model to help guide the decision-making process.